Genrei123/Airline-Management-System/README.md

 - Download Java JDK (1.8)
 - Download SceneBuilder Java 8
 - Download IDE for Java (IntelliJ/Eclipse/Netbeans)
+- Include the JAR files in the Libraries folder to your classpath

 ### IntelliJ way
 - Open the project with IntelliJ